Your Choice For Calgary Active Release Techniques (ART®)

 Once the injury has been identified, then specific ART protocols are used.
 These non-invasive protocols combine physical manipulations and movement of the injured tissue at the site.
 ART soft tissue release uses precise pressure combined with active stretching.
 It entails identifying, isolating and targeting the affected area to break up restricting scar tissue.
 This break-up of scar tissue promotes greater blood flow and faster healing of the injured area.
 On average, treatment will take merely 15 minutes.

-Who is Active Release Best Suited For?
+Who Is Active Release Technique (ART) Best For?

 Active Release Technique is the best treatment for injured individuals who want to get back on their feet as fast as possible.
 Instead of enduring countless medical visits with minimal improvement by taking on risky invasive procedures, or simply settling for enduring the pain and dysfunction with the aid of medication, ART is the best choice for rapid healing.